Captivity of Kodavas at Seringapatam: Hyder Ali's invasion

 Linga Raja died in 1780 leaving behind his young sons, the eldest being (Dodda) Vira Rajendra.
 As they were young, Hyder became their guardian and took over Coorg completely.
 Instead of setting a son of the previous Raja, Hyder Ali made a priest (Subbarasaya) the ruler in Coorg.
 The Coorgs were enraged with this and hence revolted in June 1782.
 Hyder got the princes removed from Madikeri (Mercara) to Goruru (in Hassan region) so as to deprive the Coorgs of a rallying point.

 Rebellion during Tipu Sultan's reign

-The Coorgs had rebelled and driven out the Sultanate's forces.
+The Coorgis had rebelled and driven out the Sultanate's forces.
 When Tipu became ruler of Mysore he ordered the princes removed from Goruru and placed in Periapatam (Periyapatna in Mysore).
-Then he sent Hyder Ali Beg and Raja Kankeri to suppress the Coorg rebels.
-At first they achieved some success but were then defeated by the Coorgs.
+Then he sent Hyder Ali Beg and Raja Kankeri to suppress the rebels of Coorg.
+At first, they achieved some success but were then defeated by the Coorgis.
 Beg fled while Raja Kankeri was killed.